 What if I bought something online?
 Who pays for the return postage?

-If you are returning a product because it is faulty and doesn't meet your consumer guarantees, then the remedy provided by the retailer should not come at any extra cost to you.
+If you're returning a product because it's faulty and doesn't meet your consumer guarantees, then the remedy provided by the retailer should not come at any extra cost to you.
 And if it does, the business will be required to reimburse you.
-The are not required to reimburse the initial postage charges.
+It is not required to reimburse the initial postage charges.

-For example, if you purchase a dress online and when it arrive you found the zipper was broken, the retailer would be required to cover the postage for sending the broken dress back.
-They can do this in a few ways including asking you to pay for the postage and then reimbursing you or sending you a prepaid postage label.
+For example, if you purchase a dress online and when it arrives you find it has a broken zipper, the retailer would be required to cover the postage for sending the broken dress back.
+It can do this in a few ways including asking you to pay for the postage and then reimbursing you or sending you a prepaid postage label.
 In some instances, retailers will not require you to send back the broken item.